org-alterhen/alterhen-gatsby/src/pages/exhibition/russia.md

   text to visuality, in Alina Glazoun works this transition takes psychedelic forms of landscapes or still lifes with concentrated texts.

-  Images of animals and plants, multilayering of styles and techniques, references to art history - characteristic features of Alina Glazoun 's creativity.
+  Images of animals and plants, multilayering of styles and techniques, references to art history - characteristic features of Alina Glazoun's creativity.
 date: 2022-02-05T04:50:25.878Z
 description: >-
   Alina Glazoun (b.
 1988, Kirovograd, Ukraine) is an artist, who graduated with